-Most amateurs never become pro-bloggers because they hide in their cocoon of comfort.
+Would you like to become an expert blogger?
+The blogging journey may feel intimidating or outright scary.
+Most amateurs never become professional bloggers because they hide in their cocoon of comfort.

 I made the transition.
 You can do it too.
-But you need to be willing, open and ready to follow simple, practical tips in order to make your wildest dreams come true.
+But you need to be willing, open, and ready to follow simple, practical tips in order to make your wildest dreams come true.

-Follow these 7 blogging tips to go from amateur to pro.
+Ready to lay the foundation for becoming a pro?
+Follow these 7 professional blogging tips to go from an amateur to an expert blogger.

 Amateurs often struggle horrifically because their energy screams “getting” versus “giving”.